-Sen. Warren tests positive for coronavirus, says she is ‘grateful’ for protection of vaccines and booster shot
+Sens.
+Warren and Booker test positive for coronavirus

 “It is going to be a tough few weeks, months as we get deeper into the winter,” Fauci said.

 In the early days of the pandemic, before vaccines were available, Warren lost her eldest brother to covid-19.
-Donald Reed Herring died in April 2020 in Oklahoma at age 86, a few weeks after testing positive for the virus.
+Donald Reed Herring died in Oklahoma in April 2020, just a few weeks after testing positive for the virus at age 86.

 “He was charming and funny, a natural leader,” Warren wrote on Twitter then.
-“What made him extra special was his smile.
-He had a quick, crooked smile that seemed to generate its own light — and to light up everyone around him.”
+“What made him extra special was his smile — quick and crooked, it always seemed to generate its own light, one that lit up everyone around him.”

 Read more: